into a Competitive Advantage

-We offer complete and customized Business Intelligence and Analytics solutions for Insurers.
+We offer complete and customized Analytics solutions for Insurers.

 Our services include:

-- Planning and Analysis to provide a Business Intelligence Roadmap (BIR), the first step in analyzing the situation, identifying the needs
+- Planning and Analysis to provide a Insurance Analytics Roadmap (IAR), the first step in analyzing the situation, identifying the needs

 and evaluating the efforts to achieve Business goals or a

 Insurance Analytics Gap Analysis to evaluate and re-align

-- Implementation and Integration to ensure any Business Intelligence initiative is carried through to completion successfully and in a
+- Implementation and Integration to ensure any Analytics initiative is carried through to completion successfully and in a timely manner.

 - Accelerators to provide faster, lower risk and less expensive implementations and provide Insurers with the reporting capabilities to track the metrics and Key Performance Indicators essential to improving performance.

 - Recommendations to select and track the right metrics and Key

 The Benefits of Insurance Analytics

 Business Analytics allows for visualization of information, irrespective of its source origins, in a multitude of formats.
 Insurers can summarize or analyze information that supports best practices from the Insurance industry.
-From marketing to underwriting, claims to policy management, actuarial analysis to accounting, Business Intelligence brings better business decision-making to every Insurance business domain.
-By unlocking the power of Business Intelligence, Insurers are able to:
+From marketing to underwriting, claims to policy management, actuarial analysis to accounting, Analytics bring better business decision-making to every Insurance business domain.
+By unlocking the power of Analytics Insurers are able to:

 - Improve revenue and profits by acquiring and retaining high